jhpyle/docassemble/demo.md

 ---
 mandatory: True
 code: |
-  multi_user = True
-  set_live_help_status(availability='available', mode='help', partner_roles=['advocate'])
----
-mandatory: True
-code: |
   need(user_saw_initial_screen)
   if user_understands_no_attorney_client_relationship == "understands":
     need(client_done)
   else:
     need(client_kicked_out)
 comment: |
-  This is the code that directs the flow of the interview.
+  This is the code that directs the question flow for the Steward.

   It runs after the user's language is set by the previous "initial" block.

-  Note that there are no other "mandatory" or "initial" questions in the interview.
-This code block determines how the interview will end.
+  Note that there are no other "mandatory" or "initial" questions for this Steward.
+This code block determines how the Steward will end.

   This code indicates to the system that we need to get to the endpoint "client_done."
 There is a question elsewhere that contains "event: client_done."
-Docassemble will ask all the questions necessary to get the information need to pose that that final question to the user.
+The Steward will ask all the questions necessary to get the information need to pose that that final question to the user.

-  However, if the answer to the question user_understands_no_attorney_client_relationship is not "understands," the interview will looks for a question that sets the variable "client_kicked_out."
+  However, if the answer to the question user_understands_no_attorney_client_relationship is not "understands," the Steward will looks for a question that sets the variable "client_kicked_out."
 There is a question elsewhere that contains "event: client_kicked_out."

-  This is the code that determines the entire path of the interview, and yet it is very short, even though the interview has many questions.
+  This is the code that determines the entire path for the Steward, and yet it is very short, even though the Steward has many questions.
-  That is because interview flow in docassemble is automatic.
+  That is because flow of an interview session on the Docassemble Framework is automatic.
 The order in which questions are asked can vary depending on the user input.
-In some interviews, a question is asked early, and in another, it is asked later.
-Questions are asked if and when there is a necessity to gather information.
+In some interview sessions, a question is asked early by a Steward, and in another, it is asked later.
+Questions are asked by the Steward if and when there is a necessity to gather information.

-  There is one additional bit of the interview flow that is manual: the requirement of "user_saw_initial_screen."
+  There is one additional bit of the flow of interview sessions that is manual: the requirement of "user_saw_initial_screen."
 This causes a "welcome" screen to be shown.
 We always want this screen to be displayed first (at least as soon as we determine the user's language).